petezim05/Cross-Section-Visualization-and-Reaction-Rate-Calculation/README.md

-Open a terminal (Command Prompt or PowerShell on Windows, Terminal on Mac/Linux) Use cd to change directory into the folder that contains Main.py. run- cd path\to\your\project
+Open a terminal (Command Prompt or PowerShell on Windows, Terminal on Mac/Linux) Use cd to change directory into the folder that contains Main.py.
+run:
+  cd path\to\your\project

+Install the required Python packages
+run:
-Install the required Python packages run- python -m pip install -r requirements.txt
+  python -m pip install -r requirements.txt

 Run the program
-run-
+run:
   python Main.py

 Respond to the prompts
  When asked for an isotope file, type its name or path (for example: inputs/U235.json).

 Check your results
 After running, an Output/ folder will appear automatically in the project directory.
 It will contain:
   crossSection.png
   flux.png